ashtuchkin/iconv-lite/README.md

 ## Notes

-When decoding, be sure to supply a Buffer to decode() method, otherwise [bad things happen](https://github.com/ashtuchkin/iconv-lite/wiki/Use-Buffers-when-decoding).
+When decoding, be sure to supply a Buffer to decode() method, otherwise [bad things usually happen](https://github.com/ashtuchkin/iconv-lite/wiki/Use-Buffers-when-decoding).
 Untranslatable characters are set to � or ?.
 No transliteration is currently supported.

 ## Testing